shashankkatte/ts-playground/README.md

 2. Run it through TypeScript compiler which spits out JavaScript code
 3. Run this javascript code from compiler as usual in browser or node.
 (Again now browser or node has no idea we used TypeScript)

-## Getting TypeScript - Environment setup
+## :computer: Getting TypeScript - Environment setup

 Install TypeScript through npm as global module, using this command in the terminal